pytorch-rl/deepq/README.md

 ### Conclusions

-- RL is hard
+We found RL much harder to implement and experiment with than supervised, semi-supervised and even unsupervised learning.
+It is very sensitive to hyperparameters and even random seeds.

-- To our eyes, the way DQN was presented in the original paper as a general **consistent** ...
+In our view, the presentation of DQN as a silver bullet solution in the original paper is inaccurate.
+Our experience along with results from many other solutions circulating online concludes that DQN, altough able to learn the cartpol game from raw inputs, is unable to master it due to its unstability and inconsistentency.

 ## Prerequisites